 I’m worried about driving lessons in snow

 Don’t be.
 You’re going to have to do it when you’ve passed, and it makes sense to learn how to do it now while you have the chance.
-A lot of people never see snow until they’ve passed their tests, then they don’t know what to do and end up crashing (see the picture above – that orange car is being driven by someone with a full licence, and there isn’t much snow at all, yet they have skidded off the road).
+A lot of people never see snow until they’ve passed their tests, then they don’t know what to do and end up crashing, like the red car in the picture above.

 Will my driving test be cancelled due to snow?

 It is very likely.
 You need to phone up the test centre on the day using the number on your email confirmation and check.
-Otherwise, you MUST turn up – even if they cancel it at the last minute.
+Otherwise, you must turn up – even if they cancel it at the last minute.
 If you don’t, you’ll probably lose your test fee – or end up having a drawn-out argument over it.
 Make life simple and follow the guidelines.

 If my test is cancelled, will I have to pay for another?

 No. They will send you a new date within a few days (or you can phone them or look it up online).
-And it will not count as one of your six “lives” for moving your test.
+And it will not count as one of your six ‘lives’ for moving your test.

 Can I claim for out of pocket expenses if my test is cancelled?